 - Sports - WFUV Sports is where passionate young minds go to discover what they can become in the field.
 The program is a training ground for communicators, storytellers, innovators and leaders.
 In addition to being the flagship station for Fordham athletics, WFUV Sports is also the home of “New York’s Longest-Running Sports Call-In Show” – One on One.
 The three-hour, live talk show airs every Saturday and features original commentary, special interviews and in-depth reporting.
 WFUV students also work in the field as beat reporters on the coverage of professional games.
 WFUV is credentialed media for all the major pro teams in New York City.
 The department offers a complete training program, from audio and video production to on-air hosting and more.
 Students take part in workshops with professionals in the industry, many of which are notable Fordham and WFUV alums.

-- Live Music Audio Production - Student audio engineers are responsible for the mixing and post-production of live in-studio music performances as well as assisting with off-site concerts and other in-studio broadcast operations as needed.
+- Live Music Audio Engineering - Student audio engineers are responsible for the mixing and post-production of live in-studio music performances as well as assisting with off-site concerts and other in-studio broadcast operations as needed.

 - Live Music Video Production - Student videographers are responsible for the shooting and editing of live in-studio music performances and off-site concerts.
 See the WFUV YouTube channel for examples.